 There are plenty of reasons to pay off your mortgage early — chief among them being the many thousands of dollars in interest you stand to save.

 At the same time, there also are benefits to not paying off a home loan ahead of schedule.

 Which approach is the better one depends on your financial situation and goals.
-If one or more of the following situations applies to you, you may benefit from sticking to your mortgage payment schedule and using extra cash for other purposes.
+If one or more of the following situations applies to you, you may benefit from sticking to your mortgage payment schedule and using any extra cash for other purposes.

 1. You lack emergency savings